 2011: Alive!
 I won a most eligible bachelor award!
 But George passed away.
 That was sad.
 In July 2011, I became Director of Culture and Communications at ngmoco:) / DeNA.
 In the fall of 2011 I met Ilyse and we started dating, whee!

 2012: More alive than before!
-But I hurt my shoulder.
+But I hurt my shoulder; Ilyse was there for me.

 Other folks are putting their lives online as well.